canmod/iidda/README.md

 An example of investigating the provenance of a strange smallpox record in these data is [here](https://canmod.github.io/iidda-tools/iidda.api/articles/Provenance).

 ## IIDDA API

-> [!WARNING]
-> We’ve been noticing occasional temporary server issues that may cause the IIDDA API to fail.
-> Please [open an issue](https://github.com/canmod/iidda/issues) to let us know, and try again a bit later.
-We're working on it and thanks for your patience!

-> [!IMPORTANT]
-> Good news.
-Looks like our collaborators have issued a fix for this server issue.
-We are monitoring the situation.

 The above tables contain links to featured data, but all data in the archive can be accessed using [this API](https://math.mcmaster.ca/iidda/api/docs).